Abstract representations of events arise from mental errors in learning and memory: Results

-In the construction and testing of our model, we have developed a number of predictions concerning the shape of the memory distribution $P(\Delta t)$, which, to recall, represents the probability of remembering the stimulus at time $t - \Delta t$ instead of the target stimulus at time $t$.
-We first assumed, as one would intuitively expect, that $P(\Delta t)$ decreases monotonically in $\Delta t$.
-Second, in order to make quantitative predictions, we employed the free energy principle, leading to the specific prediction that $P$ drops off exponentially quickly with $\Delta t$ (Eq. (\ref{Boltzmann})).
-Finally, when describing the reaction times of individual subjects, we estimated an average value for the inverse temperature $\beta$ of $0.31$.
 To test these three predictions directly, we conducted a standard $n$-back memory experiment.
 Specifically, we presented subjects with sequences of letters on a screen, and they were asked to respond to each letter indicating whether or not it was the same as the letter that occurred $n$ steps previously; for each subject, this process was repeated for the three conditions $n=1,2,$ and $3$.
 To measure the memory distribution $P(\Delta t)$, we considered all trials on which a subject responded positively that the current stimulus matched the target.
 For each such trial, we looked back to the last time that the subject did in fact observe the current stimulus and we recorded the distance (in trials) between this observation and the target (Fig. \ref{nback}a).
-In this way, we were able to treat each positive response as a sample of $\Delta t$ from the memory distribution $P(\Delta t)$.
+In this way, we were able to treat each positive response as a sample from the memory distribution $P(\Delta t)$.

+The measurements of $P$ for the 1-, 2-, and 3-back tasks are shown in Figure \ref{nback}b, and the combined measurement of $P$ across all conditions is shown in Figure \ref{nback}c.
+Notably, the distributions decrease monotonically and maintain consistent exponential forms, even out to $\Delta t = 10$ trials from the target stimulus, thereby providing direct evidence for the Boltzmann distribution (Eq. (\ref{Boltzmann})).
+Moreover, fitting an exponential curve to each distribution, we can directly estimate the inverse temperature $\beta$.
+Remarkably, the value $\beta = 0.32 \pm 0.1$ estimated from the combined distribution (Fig. \ref{nback}c) falls within the range of values estimated from our reaction time experiments (Figs. \ref{performance}a and \ref{performance}g), nearly matching the average value $\beta = 0.30$ for random walk sequences (Fig. \ref{performance}a).